gooderprojects/gooderprojects.github.io/SECURITY.md

 # Security Policy
 Security is for nerds.
-Do wtf you want.
+Do what you want.